VimalChamyal/Sales-insights---Dashboard---using-PowerBI/README.md

-# Sales-insights-Data-analysis-project
+Sales Insights Data Analysis Project
-This project has the sales insights of Atliq, a company which sells computer hardware and other accessories.
-I have used MySQL for performing Data analysis, then imported the data from there to PowerBI for Data transformation and data visualization & report making/dashboarding
+Instructions to setup mysql on your local computer Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo

 SQL database dump is in db_dump.sql file above.
-Once can download the db_dump.sql file.
+Download db_dump.sql file to your local computer and import it as per instructions given in the tutorial video

 Data Analysis Using SQL
 Show all customer records